You don’t need to be told there is something different about the BlackBerry Passport.

 I attempted to write this review on the Passport using Docs to Go.
 After a short time I gave up, returning to a full-size keyboard.
 To be fair to BlackBerry, that’s partly because I’m a touch typist — my fingers do the thinking on a full size keyboard in ways they don’t on a phone.

 Writing on a Passport

 Writing on the Passport was slow, but not painfully slow.
 Nor was it hard work.
-It is roughly comparable with writing on any smartphone, although I suspect with time and practice, I could speed up.
+It is roughly comparable with writing on any phone, although I suspect with time and practice, I could speed up.